By Eric Brandner

 They’re one good deed and an open palm away.
 And they can be kinda heavy.

 Challenge coins permeate the military.
 Almost everyone with a significant rank doles them out.
-Even the commander-in-chief has one.
+Even the commander-in-chief has a challenge coin.

 If you’ve been in the military for a while, you probably have a case or a rack (or a vintage sea chest) to display your coins.
 Coins reared their heads (or tails) in mainstream culture this spring when the popular design podcast 99% Invisible did an episode on their existence, purpose and history.
 The podcast even highlighted an oft-repeated awkward civilian moment: the first time a service member shakes their hand and simultaneously plants a coin in their palm.

-At the USO, we know a handful of people who have a few (hundred) coins from their years both serving in the military and serving troops.
-And behind every coin is a pretty cool story.
+At the USO, we know a handful of people who have a few (hundred) coins from their years both serving in the military and serving troops and behind every military coin is a pretty cool story.
 Here are five of them:

 Rachel Tischler has taken more flights into the Middle East than a lot of service members.
 The USO’s Vice President of Entertainment has traveled the world supporting USO tours, including 15 trips to Iraq.
 She’s collected a lot of coins along the way, too.
 Here are the stories behind the three pictured above:

 Top of the World: “That’s from Greenland, from the Vice Chairman [of the Joint Chief’s of Staff] tour,” Tishler said.
 “You can only land there a couple times of year because the runway is frozen ice.
 And it’s 200 people in the middle of nowhere.
 I can’t even imagine [a full] deployment.”

 Gen. Ray Odierno’s coin: “Gen. Odierno was a permanent institution.
 I saw him every time we went over there,” Tischler said.
 “I think about it as [a symbol of] all the good work the USO did in Iraq and specifically his support of the USO and entertainment.”